 The Company assesses indefinite-lived intangible assets at least annually for impairment during the fourth quarter, or more frequently if events occur or circumstances change between annual tests that would more likely than not reduce the fair value of the respective indefinite-lived intangible asset below its carrying amount.
+There were no impairment charges related to indefinite-lived intangible assets recorded during the years ended December 31, 2022 and 2023.

-In 2023, the Company performed a qualitative impairment assessment related to its indefinite-lived intangible assets, except for the Capella University trade name, using the first day of the fourth quarter of 2023 as the assessment date.
+In 2024, the Company performed a qualitative impairment assessment related to its indefinite-lived intangible assets, except for the ANZ trade name, using the first day of the fourth quarter of 2024 as the assessment date.
 The Company evaluated the likelihood of impairment by considering qualitative factors, such as macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, and any other factors that have a significant bearing on fair value.
 Based on the results of its qualitative impairment analysis, the Company determined that no impairment indicators existed for these indefinite-lived intangible assets as of the assessment date.

-In 2023, the Company elected to perform a quantitative impairment assessment for indefinite-lived intangible assets related to the Capella University trade name using the first day of the fourth quarter of 2023 as the assessment date.
-The Company used an income-based approach to determine the fair value of the Capella University trade name.
-The income approach consisted of a discounted cash flow model, using the relief from royalty method, which included a projection of future revenues for Capella University, identifying a royalty rate, calculating a terminal value, and discounting such cash flows by a risk adjusted rate of return.
-The determination of fair value of the Capella University trade name primarily consists of using unobservable inputs under the fair value measurement standards.
+In 2024, the Company elected to perform a quantitative impairment assessment for indefinite-lived intangible assets related to the ANZ trade name using the first day of the fourth quarter of 2024 as the assessment date.
+The Company used an income-based approach to determine the fair value of the ANZ trade name.
+The income approach consisted of a discounted cash flow model, using the relief from royalty method, which included a projection of future revenues for ANZ, identifying a royalty rate, calculating a terminal value, and discounting such cash flows by a risk adjusted rate of return.
+The determination of fair value of the ANZ trade name primarily consists of using unobservable inputs under the fair value measurement standards.

-The Company believes that the most critical assumptions and estimates used in determining the estimated fair value of the Capella University trade name include, but are not limited to, the amounts and timing of future revenue growth rates, the royalty rate, the discount rate, and the terminal growth rate.
+The Company believes that the most critical assumptions and estimates used in determining the estimated fair value of the ANZ trade name include, but are not limited to, the amounts and timing of future revenue growth rates, the royalty rate, the discount rate, and the terminal growth rate.
 The assumptions used in determining the expected future revenue growth rates consider various factors such as historical operating trends, particularly in student enrollment and pricing, anticipated economic and regulatory conditions, reasonable expectations for planned business expansion opportunities, and long-term operating strategies and initiatives.
-The royalty rate is based on the Company's assumption of what a reasonable market participant would pay to license the Capella University trade name, expressed as a percentage of revenues.
+The royalty rate is based on the Company's assumption of what a reasonable market participant would pay to license the ANZ trade name, expressed as a percentage of revenues.
 The discount rate is based on the Company's assumption of a prudent investor's required rate of return for assuming the risk of investing in a particular company.
 The terminal growth rate reflects the sustainable revenue growth the business could generate in a perpetual state as a function of inflationary expectations.
 The Company believes that these assumptions are consistent with a reasonable market participant view while employing the concept of highest and best use of the asset.

-Based on the results of its quantitative impairment assessment, the Company concluded that the fair value of the Capella University trade name exceeded its carrying value.
-Accordingly, there were no impairment charges related to indefinite-lived intangible assets recorded during the years ended December 31, 2021, 2022, and 2023.
+Based on the results of its quantitative impairment assessment, the Company concluded that the fair value of the ANZ trade name exceeded its carrying value.